-We've got a big year of events and new initiatives planned, so if you haven’t already, join our mailing list at the bottom of this page and share your story.
-You can also stay updated with our 40th Anniversary celebrations on our Facebook Page and register your interest to attend our Anniversary Party.
+We've got a big year of events and new initiatives planned, so if haven’t already, join our mailing at the bottom of this page.
+You can also stay updated with our 40th Anniversary celebrations on our Facebook Page.

 “My volunteer work at IMCL makes me feel like I’m doing something valuable by being there.
 They give me important work to do.
 I feel valued and they make sure they acknowledge the work that I do and give me feedback.
 It makes me feel good about what I’m doing.
 They help me improve my legal skills and build on those legal skills.

 “I want to be part of the solution and changing the system, so that it’s easier for people to navigate, so they don’t need to suffer so much under it."

 Linda Gyorki is a current Senior Lawyer at Inner Melbourne Community Legal.